Probing Dark Matter Substructure with Image Number Anomaly in Strong Lensing Systems: Introduction

 A central challenge in the study of dark matter lies in understanding the small-scale structure problem, wherein the standard CDM model struggles to account for observed features on sub-galactic scales \cite{Bullock2017}.
 Strong gravitational lensing offers a powerful tool to investigate such small-scale structures across cosmological distances \cite{Vegetti2009}.
-A widely adopted technique focuses on analyzing flux ratio anomalies in quadruply lensed quasar systems \cite{Mao1998}, which are sensitive to perturbations from low-mass subhalos.
+While the CDM subhalos perturb the critical lines and can be probed with the anomalous position of highly magnified stars in cluster lensing\cite{2018ApJ...867...24D,2024ApJ...961..200W}, for example $10^7-10^9M_\odot/h$ subhalos or FDM with mass $\sim10^{-24}$ could explain the event “Mothra” \cite{2024PhRvD.109h3517A}, a widely adopted technique focuses on analyzing flux ratio anomalies in quadruply lensed quasar systems \cite{Mao1998,2010AdAst2010E...9Z}, which are sensitive to perturbations from low-mass subhalos.
 While this method benefits from the relatively large number of known quadruply lensed systems, it is often hindered by stellar microlensing, which can mimic or obscure substructure signals \cite{Schechter2002}.
-To mitigate these complications, observations are frequently conducted at radio or mid-infrared wavelengths originated from larger regions, where stellar microlensing effects are significantly reduced \cite{2009ApJ...699.1578M, 2015MNRAS.454..287J}.
+To mitigate these complications, observations are frequently conducted at radio, mid-infrared wavelengths or [OIII] narrow-line band originated from larger regions, where stellar microlensing effects are significantly reduced \cite{2009ApJ...699.1578M, 2015MNRAS.454..287J}.
+However, agreement on the nature of dark matter has not yet been reached.
+Besides, dark matter substructures can be probed through the detection of subtle anomalies time delays \cite{Keeton2009, Liu2024} and positions \cite{2010AdAst2010E...9Z}.
+These signatures are becoming increasingly accessible as observational capabilities continue to improve.